NafiurSiddiqui/wp-learner/Readme.md

 - `get_title` : gets the title of the page.
 - `wp_list_pages`: spits out every pages on your site.
 - `wp_nav_menu`: registers dynamic menu in the site inside the theme placeholder.
+- `is_page`: checks for current page slug (e.g - about us, privacy policy, etc).
+- ` wp_get_post_parent_id`: gets the id of the parent.
+Can be used to check for parent or child.

 # Dynamicity of the theme

 If you want a dynamic navigation for your user, which you should if you are wililng to promote your WP theme on WP themes,you need to register the menu.
-The way you would do it is put inside the [header]('./header.php') file.
+The way you would do it is put inside the `header.php` file inside [dynamicHeader-branch]('https://github.com/NafiurSiddiqui/wp-learner/tree/dynamicHeader').
 We can do that with any navigation. whether it is at the top, bottom, side, anywhere.